The phone mast strategy that will 'despoil' wilderness areas like these...

 “There is no track access, " the letter said, "only a walkers’ footpath.
 We are pleased to see this application has been withdrawn, however we have already heard that the developers have signaled their intention to re-submit it.”

-The proposed Shared Rural Network (SRN) is a UK Government initiative supported by the mobile network operators.
+The masts are elements of the proposed Shared Rural Network (SRN) which is a UK Government initiative supported by the mobile network operators.
 It aims to provide 4G coverage to 95% of the geography (rather than population) of the UK.

 Expected benefits are said to include economic and productivity growth, as well as wider societal benefits such as consumer choice and healthcare.
 The Shared Rural Network programme is a step change in connectivity - delivering coverage wherever people may travel across the UK.